Schattenbrot/nos-api/README.md

 ## Contributing

-I have so no clue how I can make this cmd/api thing more readable since I'm using receivers to pass around the app configuration which I personally like.
+I have no clue how I can make this cmd/api thing more readable since I'm using receivers to pass around the app configuration which I personally like.

 If someone got an idea for that I would be happy to hear about it.